levi-kohler/currency-exchange/README.md

 ## API Installation Requirements

+* _Add file named .env to the top level of project directory_
 * _Visit the ExchangeRate-API site.
 Input your email address and click the "Get Free Key" button_
 * _You'll be prompted to create an account with your email, first name and a password.
 Agree to the terms of use and click "Get Started!"_
-* _Take the API key generated for you, and insert it into the .env file at the top level of the directory_
+* _Take the API key generated for you, and type 'API_KEY={Your API key goes here}' in the .env file at the top level of the directory (replace {Your API goes here} with the API key that was generated for you)_

 ## Known Bugs

-* _Currently the returned amount is listed as undefined, this bug should be fixed shortly_
-* _Currently the user is unable to select which currency they would like to convert to, these will be added soon_
+* None that I know of.

 ## License